Columbia Pedestrian Accident Attorney

 - Poor Visibility: Pedestrian accidents are more likely to happen in low visibility conditions.
 Some examples include nighttime and bad weather.
 Indeed, poor visibility contributes to a large number of pedestrian accidents.

 - Impaired Driving: Intoxicated driving is a serious crime in South Carolina.
 It is also an act of negligence.
-Drivers under the influence of alcohol or drugs often have impaired reaction times and judgment.
-They are simply more likely to hit a pedestrian.
+Drunk drivers under the influence of alcohol or drugs often have impaired reaction times and judgment.
+Drunk driving remains a leading cause of pedestrian fatalities across the state.

 South Carolina is an at-fault pedestrian accident state.
 The driver or other party who is legally responsible for the crash can be held liable for the resulting damages.
 As South Carolina is a modified comparative negligence jurisdiction, liability is distributed in proportion to fault.